 What the Research Showed: Three Growth Areas

-Category leaders according to Rocket Tech research ("Informativeness and Convenience"): 1.
+Category leaders according to the Rocket Tech research (“Informativeness and Convenience”): 1.
 Anorbank, 2.
 Infin Bank, 3.
 Kapital Bank.

 Speed of Routine Operations